 Methods to Eliminate Fire Ants

-- Dig Them Out – If you have just one or two mounds, out in the open, you can actually physically remove them from your lawn with a shovel and a bucket.
+- Dig Them Out – If you have just one or two mounds out in the open, you can actually physically remove them from your lawn with a shovel and a bucket.
 You may also want to wear gardening gloves and a pair of rain boots when you dig an anthill out of your yard.
-You want to wear gloves, shoes, and clothing that you can easily knock ants off, to avoid getting stung by thousands of fire ants.
-Once you’ve donned the right apparel for the job, you’ll want to do your digging around mid-day, when most of the ant colony is at home in the mound.
-Make sure that you dig the entire mound out and about a foot more below it.
+You want to wear gloves, shoes, and clothing that you can easily knock ants off to avoid getting stung by thousands of fire ants.
+Make sure to do your digging around mid-day, when most of the ant colony is at home in the mound.
+Dig the entire mound out and about a foot more below it.
 Dump the ants and their mound into a bucket large enough to hold them, and then you can decide whether to drown them in soapy water or just dump them somewhere off of your property.

 - Scalding Water – Pouring three to four gallons of scalding hot water onto the mound at mid-day, when most of the ants are in the mound, will be effective.
 However, you should know that hot water will also kill the grass and shrubberies around the mound as well.
 Be prepared to dig the dead mound out, replace it with new soil, and add seed to grow in new grass.